Temperature, Humidity, Wind Speed, Wind Direction & Rainfall

 In most cases, insects will not pose a problem to the sensor.
 However, in some instances, insects may cause repeated obstructions to weather measurement by nesting in or contaminating the sensor.
 In these cases, it may help to spray the housing with insect repellent to limit the problem.
-The video below demonstrates how to clean a sensor that has an insect problem and protect against future invasions:

 First, open your 5-in-1 sensor by removing the (4) four screws from the bottom.
 The screws toward the center of the sensor are for Rain Gauge calibration only.
 Do not adjust these screws.

 After your sensor has been opened, remove any insects, cobwebs, or debris.
 An old toothbrush can help to clean out the hard-to-reach places.

 Use a damp cloth to clean off the rain gauge tipping buckets.
 Note: The damp cloth should only be used to clean the tipping buckets.
 Do not use to clean any other internal components.

 Place a small amount of car wax on a soft cloth and wipe down the tipping bucks to ensure that rain flows through smoothly.